salman-abedin/infostrain/README.md

 # InfoStrain

-Automates the process of setting up conditional PPTP VPN routing for GNU/Linux users of DSi
+Automates the process of setting up PPTP VPN routing for GNU/Linux users of DSi where the VPN will only be used for official network traffic

 # Dependencies